 Lynn has written a midwifery curriculum that was approved by the state of Texas and qualified her students to sit for their licensing examinations.
 She has served on various midwifery boards, is a consultant for international midwifery programs as well as individual midwives and regularly serves as an expert in midwifery-related legal cases.
 She is a contributing author of Birth Centres: A Social Model for Maternity Care with "A Lesson in Naivety: Casa de Nacimiento".
 Lynn has been featured in the following articles:

-Today, Lynn has a busy birth center practice at The Retreat, there she attends births for women who need her skills and talent for special circumstance deliveries as well as those who simply want her skill levels for their normal births.
+Today, Lynn stays busy by writing and teaching continuing education for midwives and a practicing homebirth midwife.
+She attends births for women who need her skills and talent for special circumstance deliveries as well as those who simply want her skill levels for their normal births.
 When she is not traveling, her time is spent with family, gardening and pets.
 She is the mother of 6 children, 14 grandchildren and 4 great-grandchildren.